KĀYA Yoga Classes

 Our Yoga Teachers

 Our team of specialist Yoga teachers are dedicated yogi’s who live and breathe their practice.
-They frequently enjoy complete immersion in yoga retreats where they can focus on furthering their personal yoga practice, and they bring this knowledge and care into their classes for our members to experience.
-For our Yoga teachers, Yoga is a way of life, and they are a source of inspiration and support for our members.
+They frequently enjoy complete immersion in yoga retreats in places like India and Bali where they can focus on furthering their personal yoga practice, and they bring this knowledge and care into their classes for our members to experience.
+For our Melbourne Yoga teachers, Yoga is a way of life, and they are a source of inspiration and support for our members.

 The History of Yoga